 t = tonne

-Potential exists for exposure to EtO during the production of industrial chemicals.
-These processes are usually automated and contained in closed systems, however, which minimizes exposure.
+There is potential for exposure to EtO during production of industrial chemicals.
+However, these processes are usually automated and contained in closed systems, which minimizes exposure.
 Exposures in the chemical industry occur mainly during loading and unloading of transport tanks, product sampling, and equipment maintenance and repair.

-There is limited data in Canada measuring the general population's exposure to ethylene oxide, but the most important route of exposure is inhalation.
-In one national study of 50 ambient air samples (24 hour) taken in randomly selected residential areas, 94% of the samples were below the detection limit.
+There is limited data in Canada on the general population's exposure to ethylene oxide, but the most important route of exposure is inhalation.
+In one national study of 50 ambient air samples taken over 24 hours in randomly selected residential areas, 94% of the samples were below the detection limit.
 The same study, looking at indoor air, reported 98% of samples below the limit of detection.

-Sources of environmental exposure mainly originate from products that have been sterilized with the compound, including medical products, foods, clothing, cosmetics, and beekeeping equipment.
-A minor source of exposure to ethylene oxide is from gasoline combustion and cigarette smoke (either residue from fumigation of tobacco, or as a combustion by-product).[3,6]
+Sources of environmental exposure to EtO are mainly products that have been sterilized with the compound, including medical products, foods, clothing, cosmetics, and beekeeping equipment.
+A minor source of exposure to ethylene oxide is gasoline combustion and cigarette smoke (either residue from fumigation of tobacco, or as a combustion by-product).[3,6]

-Data on ethylene oxide levels in water, soil, sediment and groundwater in Canada were not identified.
+Data on EtO levels in water, soil, sediment and groundwater in Canada were not identified.

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to ethylene oxide in Canada:
+Searches for EtO in Environment Canada's National Pollutant Release Inventory (NPRI) and the United States Household Products Database yielded the following results on current potential for exposure to EtO in Canada: